jasminsc16/propofol-dosage-analysis-IU-Ball-Memorial-Health/README.md

 The hospital's extracted data from the electronic medical record (EMR) system as seen below consists of one table with a total row count of 72 and a total column count of 44.
 IBW, COVID, IVDA_Hx, Triglyc_Max, Creatinine, CrCl, Map_Range, and HR_Range_low will all be dropped from the final analysis dataset since they are not relevant to the analysis being completed.
 So, the official total column count is 36.
 A description of the table is as follows:

 ![Propofol Project_Data Structure Table](https://github.com/user-attachments/assets/bbf683ed-1210-4e6d-b52a-6bdf7d3f0f3d)

+To prepare the dataset for analysis, an initial data cleaning process was conducted.
+Variables not relevant to the study’s objectives — including IBW, COVID, IVDA_Hx, Triglyc_Max, Creatinine, CrCl, Map_Range, and HR_Range_low — were removed to streamline the analysis dataset.
+Placeholder entries “x” and “X” were standardized to NA values to ensure consistency in identifying missing data.

+Patterns of missingness were then visualized using vis_miss(), and appropriate replacements were applied based on variable context (e.g., “Missing” for Height and “NotApp” for non-applicable clinical measures such as Min_Rass, Dex_ord, and Prop_dose_when_Dex).

+Prior to this stage, the dataset was recovered from a corrupted RDS file and automatically transferred to Excel using an AI-assisted data extraction workflow (Claude), ensuring data integrity and preserving all relevant records for subsequent analysis.